 But over time my consistent practice waned as I began to focus more on the people around me and my deep desire to be of service in the world.
 I opened a small wellness practice and began offering massage therapy for women.
 I rocked at it and got great results, because I wouldn’t have it any other way.
 And… I hurt my body along the way.
 Lesson learned once again.

 Incidentally, over the past seven years - scratch that.
-Throughout my entire lifetime, I’ve learned over and over this particular lesson of the injury that comes to Me when I focus too much on You… whether You are my kid, my husband, my client, my friend, whoever.
+Throughout my entire life, I’ve learned over and over this particular lesson of the injury that comes to Me when I focus too much on You… whether You are my kid, my husband, my client, my friend, whoever.

 Fast forward to my recent return to Bikram style yoga after a 2+ year hiatus from really any committed yoga practice.
 Today, by the way, I do believe I have found my new yoga “home” here in the area we’ve recently moved to.
 I’m really excited about this.